How to become a fashion designer without fashion school: is it really possible? Here's how

 Armani is considered by many to be thelast great Italian designer-entrepreneura living example that proves a fundamental point: you don't need a diploma to change the rules of the gamebut they are needed vision, identity, consistency and courage.

-Who dreams of becoming a designer without schoolcan find in Armani a beacon.
-Here are his most valuable teachings for any self-taught person who wants to enter the world of fashion:
+Who dreams of becoming a designer without school, can be found in Armani a guiding light.
+Here are his most valuable lessons for any self-taught individual who wants to enter the world of fashion:

 In a world that changes at the speed of light, the real difference is made by those who they don't just follow the rules, they rewrite them.
 Just as Armani did.